Compliance & Governance

 • Native CAP-AU ingestion from WA DFES and ACT ESA without lossy transformation.

-• Schema designed to the underlying OASIS v1.2 baseline per Dr Hammond's guidance.
+• Schema designed to the underlying OASIS v1.2 baseline per Bureau of Meteorology guidance.
 OASIS is the permanent international standard underneath the Australian profile.

 • We monitor the 12-month CAP-AU review cycle announced by BOM in April 2026.